Paintball equipment: Airow gun

 The Airow gun uses a combination of mechanical and pneumatic power to convert the energy from a compound, or recurve bow.
 The energy released is generally equivalent to the power generated by a marker.
 Entire games have been dedicated to the use of Airow Guns, in a fashion similar to that of slingshot paintball.

 Paintball bazooka

 A "paintball bazooka", or a "paintball rocket launcher" is usually a spud gun styled to resemble some existing AT weapon to specifically "kill", or "take out" paintball tanks.
 Modified and masked paintball markers serving the same purpose are also used.
-Most often they fire soft foam rockets or purpose-build marking ammunition, home-made ammo or a cluster of paintballs.
+Most often they fire soft foam rockets, purpose-built marking ammunition, home-made ammo, or a cluster of paintballs.

 They are predominantly used against vehicles and fortifications only for safety reasons (firing massed paintballs is an exception).
-Hard home-made projectiles they sometimes fire can potentially injure a player.
-Replicas of various existing weapons such as RPG, bazooka, panzerfaust or even a PIAT are available.
+The hard home-made projectiles these devices sometimes fire can potentially injure a player.
+Replicas of various existing weapons such as RPGs, bazookas, the panzerfaust, and the PIAT are available.